-BICO announced on January 25, 2024 that Catharina Nordlund was appointed Global Head of HR.
+BICO announced on January 25, 2024 that Catharina Nordlund was appointed Chief Human Resources Officer.
 The role will further strengthen the Executive Management and be responsible for shaping and executing BICO's global HR strategy in order to build a people and high-performance culture.